jokob-sk/NetAlertX/front/plugins/README.md

 # config.json structure

 The `config.json` file is the manifest of the plugin.
-It contains mainly settings definitions and the mapping of Plugin objects to PiAlert objects.
+It contains mainly settings definitions and the mapping of Plugin objects to NetAlertX objects.

 ## Supported data sources